Home Camera Articles FOR SALE Orders I Buy / Wants Repairs Books Adapters

 The Topcon Super D mount is based on the earlier Exakta mount, though not quite the same in all respects.
 However, as far as the 4/3 Four Thirds adapter is concerned, they are alike and work the same.
 The photographer controls lens aperture by manually opening or closing the lens using the lens aperture ring.
 Mounted is the rare US Navy 50/1.8 Topcor with infinity lock.
 Just like Exakta, the 4/3 adapter is so far the Topcon lens fan's only route to the digital world.
 Like the other 4/3 adapters, you can leave the adapter on the camera and change lenses.

-NOT PICTURED FOR THE TIME BEING: The Minolta MC / MD to 4/3 Four Thirds adapter works with virtually all manual focus Minolta SLR mount lenses, except lenses requiring mirror lock up.
+The Minolta MC / MD to 4/3 Four Thirds adapter works with virtually all manual focus Minolta SLR mount lenses, except lenses requiring mirror lock up.
 The photographer controls lens aperture by manually opening or closing the lens using the lens aperture ring.
-Like the Exakta and Topcon adapter, the Minolta 4/3 adapter is presently the only route to use these manual focus lenses on a digital SLR.
 Like the other 4/3 adapters, you can leave the adapter on the camera and change lenses.

 "Hello Stephen,